Vim Cheatsheet

 to find the next occurence and hit .

 to replay the action you made before.
-This will rename the next occurence of your search to your newly given name.
+This will rename the next occurrence of your search to your newly given name.

 Copy and Paste